KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 python -m pip install temp\llama_cpp_python-0.3.18-cp313-cp313-win_amd64.whl
 ```

+> 💡 **WARNING:** These ready-made VHLs may not have CPU acceleration implementations.
+Therefore, installing them may not yield any benefit from `n_cpu_moe` or `cpu_moe`.
+To ensure all optimizations are enabled, you should compile the project from source code on your own computer!

 > 💡 **Tip:** In subprocess mode, you can launch it immediately.
 In other modes, you need to restart Comfy-UI.

 </details>